brugr9/Heartbeat51/README.md

 * MQTT Subscription Object Reference `MqttSubscription`
 * String `Topic`, Default Value set to `psl`

 On BeginPlay the MQTT Client is crated and connected.
-If the connection was accepted, the subscription to topic `psl` is made. `OnMessage` the received MQTTClientMessage Payload is evaluated (see Event Graph in figure 2.4.).
+If the connection was accepted, the topic `psl` is subscribed. `OnMessage` the received MQTTClientMessage Payload is evaluated (see figure 2.4.).

 ![MQTTSubscription-BP_PSL_Demo](Docs/UEProjectHeartbeat-MQTTSubscription-BP_PSL_Demo.png)
-*Figure 2.4.: BP_PSL_Demo, Graph Editor*
+*Figure 2.4.: BP_PSL_Demo, Event Graph*

 <div style='page-break-after: always'></div>